-GEO143 The Geology of Pacific Northwest Rocks and Minerals
+GEO143 The Geology of Pacific Northwest Rocks and Minerals 3 class and 3 lab hr/wk, 4 cr.

-Focuses on the description and identification of the principal rock-forming minerals and the most important igneous, sedimentary and metamorphic rocks.
-Covers exotic terrains, plate tectonics, and the relationship of rock types to plate tectonic setting; description of types of mineral ore deposits and their plate tectonic settings, and laboratory identification of principal ore minerals; the geologic time scale.
-Includes a basic understanding of how to read the stratigraphic record.
+Focuses on the description and identification of the principal rock-forming and economically valuable minerals, and the most important igneous, sedimentary, and metamorphic rocks of the Pacific Northwest.
+Covers natural processes that form rocks and minerals; relationships of rock types to environments of formation, including plate tectonic settings; classification and laboratory identification of minerals and rocks; important uses of minerals and rocks in society; the rock cycle; and the geologic time scale.
 Offered as needed

-GEO144 The Geology of Pacific Northwest Rivers, Streams, and Deserts
+GEO144 The Geology of Northwest Rivers, Glaciers, and Deserts